General Office FAQ

 + How do I get started with fertility treatment?

-We ask all new patients to set up their appointments through Tara.
-Her direct phone number is 609-512-4031 and her email is email@example.com.
+We ask all new patients to set up their appointments through our fertility staff, Keely and Katelyn.
+Their direct phone number is 609-896-4984 and their email is email@example.com.
 This process helps us to ensure that we set aside enough time for you, and that you know up front if any referrals or pre-certifications are required.

 + Is IVF experimental?